YBoucharat/TP_Coral_2024/README.md

 Or git pull this repository. <br>
 Python libraries required for the model are given in requirements.txt.
 To install the environment (if not using binder), run `pip install -r requirements.txt`

-The code is available in the REEF folder.
-A step-by-step jupyter notebook, 'Run_REEF.ipynb', allows to get familiar with the code, with some exercices.
+REEF model is available in the REEF folder, given with a step-by-step jupyter notebook, 'Run_REEF.ipynb', with some exercices.
 REEF source code is in the Library folder.